Skip to content

 Engagement length matters too.
 A 5-session engagement focused on one challenge costs less than a 12-session recalibration.
 Most leadership transitions need 8–12 sessions to stick.
 Longer engagements bring lower per-session rates, but the real question is scope, not sessions.

 Firm type drives the biggest price swings.
 Enterprise firms like Korn Ferry and CCL charge 2–3x more than boutique firms — mostly because of organizational overhead, not coaching quality.
 Virtual sessions are now the standard; in-person carries a 20–40% premium.
 And always ask what's included: 360-degree feedback, written development plans, and between-session support can add $1,000–$5,000 to the engagement.
 A lower headline price often means fewer deliverables.
+For a closer look at how the rate ranges are actually structured across the market, see our breakdown of executive coaching fees by coach tier and the underlying executive coaching statistics we use to validate the ranges on this page.

 Leadership team in a breakthrough moment